How to make fields read-only for some users

 Feature Checklist

-We are discovering that Match-IT has some features that are not always translatable to other systems.
-When moving to an alternative system you can use the list below as a guide for potential queries.
+We are discovering that Match-IT has some features that are not always translatable or present in other systems.
+When migrating to an alternative system you can use the list below as a guide for potential problems.

 Weight – Quantities can be specified as a weight, for example when booking-in Match-IT will calculate the number of items/bars/sheets.